 - Determine what other PTA members will attend your meeting and get their contact information. - Read the legislator's biography on the legislative website, including knowing what committees they serve on.
-That is usually their area of expertise. - Review the WSPTA legislative priorities and full platform on the WSPTA website. - Plan your meeting with three parts.
+That is usually their area of expertise. - Assign roles for the meeting.
+We recommend a leader (starts meeting, keeps it running on topic and on time, closes meeting and thanks legislator), a notetaker (takes meeting notes and needed follow-up), and supporters (share your asks and quick "stories" as time allows). - Review the WSPTA legislative priorities and full platform on the WSPTA advocacy webpage. - Plan your meeting with three parts.
 Remember, most meetings will only be 15 minutes, so planning who will speak and what will be said is critical.
-Use the Build Your Pitch document to help plan what you want to say!
+Use the Build Your Pitch to help plan what you want to say!

-PART 1 - PRIORITIES: Share the current WSPTA short-term legislative priorities so they know what our members support.

-PART 2 - PITCH: Build your pitch in five easy steps:

-- Your Issue Talk about one issue your local PTA or council is passionate about.
-Describe your issue but be concise and to the point. - Fact or Statistic Share a noteworthy fact or statistic that relates to this issue. - Personal Story Share a personal story that goes with the fact or statistic.
-Who on your team has a relevant story to share? - The Ask Be specific about what you want them to do (for example, vote yes on a specific bill.) - The Close Share three to five words for the person you are meeting with to remember.

-PART 3 - RELATIONSHIP BUILDING: If you have time, ask what is most important to the legislator.
-Perhaps you can be a resource.
+- PART 1 PRIORITIES: Share the current legislative priorities so they know what our members support. - 2.
+PART 2 PITCH: Build your pitch in five easy steps: - Your Issue Talk about one issue your local PTA or council is passionate about.
+Describe your issue but be concise and to the point. - o Fact or Statistic Share a noteworthy fact or statistic that relates to this issue. - Personal Story Share a personal story that goes with the fact or statistic.
+Who on your team has a relevant story to share? - The Ask Be specific about what you want them to do (for example, vote yes on a specific bill.) - The Close Share three to five words for the person you are meeting with to remember. - 3.
+PART 3 RELATIONSHIP BUILDING: If you have time, ask what is most important to the legislator.
+Perhaps you can be a resource. - Plan a practice session with your attendees before the meeting, if possible, to: - 1.
+Brief attendees on meeting details, the WSPTA legislative platform, and other important information and expectations.
+Assign someone to take meeting notes, including any requested follow-up information. - 2.

-- Plan a practice session (phone call or remote meeting) before the event, if possible, to: - 1.
-Brief attendees on important information and expectations. - 2.
-Have meeting attendees download the WSPTA virtual background to use during the meeting.
-Make sure they know how to use the virtual background. - 3.
-Make sure attendees are familiar with the remote meeting platform being used (Zoom, Teams, etc.) and that everyone downloads any needed updates prior to the meeting. - 4.
-Assign a person to host the meeting and share any documents or videos.
-Do a test run sharing documents/videos to ensure everything runs smoothly during your meeting. - 5.
 Practice running the meeting do introductions, share your priority, and share your stories.
-Make sure you can stay within the allotted meeting time. - Confirm with PTA attendees multiple times meeting date, time, and the meeting link. - Confirm with the legislative assistant a few days prior to the meeting.
+Make sure you can stay within the allotted meeting time. - 3.
+If the meeting will be virtual: - Have meeting attendees download the WSPTA virtual background to use during the virtual meeting.
+Make sure they know how to use the virtual background. - Make sure attendees are familiar with the remote meeting platform being used (Zoom, Teams, etc.) and that everyone downloads any needed updates prior to the meeting. - Assign a person to host the meeting and share any documents or videos.
+Do a test run sharing documents/videos to ensure everything runs smoothly during your meeting. - Confirm with PTA attendees multiple times meeting date, time, and the meeting link (if virtual).
+Coordinate transportation if the meeting is in-person. - Confirm with the legislative assistant a few days prior to the meeting.